-Brain dysfunctions: Shared mechanisms in fragile X syndrome, autism and schizophreniaSeptember 18th, 2013 in Neuroscience /
+Brain dysfunctions: Shared mechanisms in fragile X syndrome, autism and schizophreniaSeptember 18, 2013 in Medicine & Health / Neuroscience

 Several psychiatric conditions such as schizophrenia, autism and intellectual disabilities share the same brain cell abnormalities: the contacts (synapses) between brain cells are poorly developed and not functional.
 Claudia Bagni and her group associated with the VIB, KU Leuven, and Tor Vergata University in Italy, in collaboration with leading laboratories in the Netherlands, France, USA and UK have unraveled how a single protein (CYFIP1) orchestrates two biological processes to form proper contacts between brain cells.
 Importantly, the researchers identified various proteins that are important for the balance of the two processes and associated with several neurological disorders.
 Their study is published in the leading journals Neuron.